BrentGrammer/PROGNOTES/AWS/Route53.md

 - Name Server Records that allow delegation to occur in DNS
 - These are registered in the tld company register (for .com, .org etc.) and point to name servers managed by other companies or teams
+  - Ex: a .org ns record delegates control to the .org registry
 - Inside the zone for the company that registered the name servers (i.e. your company) there are DNS records such as `www` which is how you can access those records as part of DNS

 ### A Records and AAAA Records